katheria09/MentorApp/README.md

 # Mentor App
-This App was made for  IPEC hackathon.
+This App was made for  IPEC Hackathon.